Japan record trade deficit shows cracks in export model

 TAKING TIME

-The trade deficit reached a record 1.6 trillion yen ($17.1 billion) in January, larger than a median forecast for a 1.38 trillion yen deficit, Finance Ministry data showed.
+The trade deficit reached a record 1.6 trillion yen (11 billion pounds) in January, larger than a median forecast for a 1.38 trillion yen deficit, Finance Ministry data showed.

 Imports jumped 7.3 percent in January from a year earlier, well above the median estimate for a 1.6 percent annual increase and the biggest rise since May last year.